SMFB7/app-compat-9/README.md

 Telegram - 👴🏻🔵.
 You should have been logged in before somewhere in 2023, when Telegram disallowed logging in using old versions of the app
 ### Games
 Minion Rush - 📄🔵.
 Costumes tab crashes, then the game endlessly plays a cutscene after reentering the app
 Subway Surfers - 📴🔵.
-The player leaderboard doesn't work (obviously)
+The player leaderboard doesn't work.